solidusio/solidus_starter_frontend/README.md

 extension aims to deliver a modern, minimal, semantic and easy to extend frontend codebase for a more efficient bootstrapping experience.

-**WARNING: this is an experimental extension and still in a very early stage of development.**

 ## Objectives

 We aim to deliver: